ahmethalac/monopoly-pandemic/README.md

 - Bankruptcy.
 If you are bankrupt, you cannot pay someone rent or cannot pay a tax.
 If you declare bankruptcy you are done with the game.

 Rules we created:
+- Once you own three consecutive regions, you can start to build houses.
+Houses make the region more costly and every time you add a house the price goes up more.
+Once there are four houses on each land you can get a special building (there can only be one special building on any region)
 - You can make agreement with other players.
 These agreements are:
     - You can sell a region.
     - You can take any percentage of the rent of any players' region(s).